CY5010 - Physical Chemistry (2021/22)

 6. Calculate the value of specified chemical variables and critically review the results

 7. Understand and analyse the limitations of individual models

 The progress test (1 h) will examine the students’ ability to describe the theory and to perform calculations and will focus on the kinetics and surface chemistry section of the course.
+The practical report (1000 words) may be concerned with any aspect of the material on the first practical course and will require the students to research the background for a particular model of system behaviour, measure and present experimental data, comment on any errors and discuss the success of the model in light of the experimental results.
 The data-handling assignment (750 words) will assess the ability to handle and display data, perform calculations and comment on the significance of results.
 This will focus on the thermodynamics section of the course.
-The practical reports (1000 words each) may be concerned with any aspect of the material on the practical course and will require the students to research the background for a particular model of system behaviour, measure and present experimental data, comment on any errors and discuss the success of the model in light of the experimental results.
+The interactive online assessment will require students to utilise the data and knowledge acquired in the second practical course to complete an interactive worksheet (developed using LearnSci) that will provide immediate feedback to students.
 The final examination (2 h) will be used to assess the students’ knowledge of theory, ability to perform calculations, identify error sources, display data and comment on the validity of models.
 The exam will focus on the thermodynamics and electrochemistry section of the course.
 Students must pass with an overall mark of 40%.